 Next, slice some peaches (right from the tree!) into thin slices.
 Add to the pitcher.
 Thinly slice one orange, and add that as well.

 Add a bottle of chilled white wine (try Sauvignon Blanc or Pinot Grigot) and stir it all together.
 Cover and chill.
 The longer it sits, the yummier it is!
-Pour it into a White Trash Wine Glass and enjoy!
+Pour it into a Red Solo Cup White Trash Wine Glass and enjoy!

-A little warning…if you have never had sangria before you might not know this, but the fruit seeps up all the alcohol from the wine.
-You will want to eat the fruit, but beware!
+A little warning if you have never had sangria before you might not know this, but the fruit seeps up all the alcohol from the wine.
+You will want to and then love eating the fruit.
+But beware!
 Eat too much of it and you’ll be tipsy before you know it!

 Do you have a favorite sangria recipe?
 I’d love to hear about it!